cdl-geneseo/geneseo-dictionary/B/Bloompy.md

 # Bloompy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bloompy

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 AJ: With rolls of fat; &quot;Sady's looking all fat and bloompy with those leggings.&quot; S95 AJ: Obs.
 S99 AJ: Obs.
 F06